Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Implementation details of LLDS/VIND

+For $\alpha = 0$, $\log Q_{\phi,\vph}(\bZ|\bX)$ is a quadratic form in $\bZ$.
+In this case the VIND FPI is a convex optimization problem, Eq.\eqref{Peq} is linear with a closed form solution.
+Therefore, deviations from convergence and convexity are always $O(\alpha)$.

-In what follows, we perform a rough order-of-magnitude estimation that provides an idea of the conditions that are required for the convergence of the LLDS/VIND FPI.
+In what follows, we provide an order-of-magnitude estimation to argue that $\alpha$ can be chosen to be small enough to preserve convergence and convexity in LLDS/VIND.
 For the sake of clarity, we remove the parameter subindices.

 For the specific case of LLDS/VIND, the entries $J_{ij}$ are suppressed both by the small hyperparameter $\alpha$ and by the gradients of the deep neural network $B_\phi(\bz_t)$, Eq.~(\ref{LLDSparam}).
 Neglecting the subleading terms in Eq.~(\ref{Y}) proportional to the gradient of $\bS(\bZ)$: \be \frac{\partial r_i}{\partial Z_j} \simeq \tilde{\bLambda}^{-1} \frac{\partial \tilde{\bLambda} }{\partial Z_j} \tilde{\bLambda}^{-1} \cdot \bLambda \bM_\vph \simeq \tilde{\bLambda}^{-1}_{ik} \frac{\partial \tilde{\bLambda}_{kl} }{\partial Z_j} \cdot r_l \,. \ee